mendixlabs/time-series/README.md

 ## Properties
 * X-axis
   * X-axis label; Label for the x-axis
-  * X-axis data format; Formats of date on x-axis (use NVD3 date formatting)
+  * X-axis time format; Formats of date on x-axis (use NVD3 date formatting)
   * Enable stagger-labels; Display values on x-axis so they all fit
 * Y-axis
   * Y-axis label; Label for the y-axis